 So, if contractors continue to hire subcontractors, what steps are they taking to protect themselves?
 Two good ways for contractors to protect themselves are being selective when hiring subcontractors and practicing good subcontractor management with daily construction reports.

 How to Hire A Subcontractor For a Project

 Finding a trustworthy subcontractor for a project is absolutely critical, but that doesn’t mean it has to be difficult.
-A good place to start is establishing a set criteria that every subcontractor should meet.
+A good place to start is establishing set criteria that every subcontractor should meet.
 This takes the guesswork out of the process and allows you to focus on the highest quality candidates for the job.
-This criteria can include references, work samples and more.
+These criteria can include references, work samples and more.

 Once a contractor finds the right subcontractors for their project, they will agree on the terms of a contractor-subcontractor contract, a key document for subcontractor management.
 This holds both parties responsible for fulfilling their end of the bargain.
 Subcontractors are held accountable for doing quality work on time.
 Contractors are accountable for providing a safe work environment and paying wages.
 A solid construction estimate can help ensure that enough of your budget is set aside to pay subcontractors.

 When contractors hire subcontractors, they must practice subcontractor management in order to keep projects running smoothly.
 This begins by identifying the project owner’s needs and choosing quality subcontractors accordingly.
 Creating the criteria we mentioned previously can be part of this process.